Almandine Garnet Gemstone Information

 About Almandine Garnet - History and Introduction

-Almandine Garnet, sometimes referred to as almandite garnet, belongs to the very vast and popular mineral group of garnet.
+Almandine garnet, sometimes referred to as almandite garnet, belongs to the very vast and popular mineral group of garnet.
 Almandine is the most common of all garnet varieties.
 Although there are very large amounts of almandine sourced from all over the world, only a small percentage of the stones mined are of gem quality.
-Most almandine stones are opaque and rough and are only able to be used for industrial purposes.
-Garnet stones are often used for sandblasting in the Industrial trade.
+Most almandine stones are opaque and rough, which means that they are only used for industrial purposes.
+Garnet stones are often used for sandblasting in the industrial sector.

-The word 'Garnet' is derived from the Latin word "granatus", which means grain, because many garnet deposits are small grains of red crystals in or on their host rock.
-The specific name of almandine originates from the name alabandicus which is named after a stone found in the small town of Alabanda, located in Caria, the second smallest province of Asia Minor.
+The word 'garnet' is derived from the Latin word "granatus", which means grain, because many garnet deposits are small grains of red crystals in or on their host rock.
+The specific name of almandine originates from the name alabandicus which is the name of a stone found in the small town of Alabanda, located in Caria, the second smallest province of Asia Minor.
 Almandine occurs in a range of reds from dark brownish to purplish red and is a very popular gem choice for jewelers due to the excellent hardness (7.5 on the Mohs scale) and brilliance resulting from its high refractive index.
-Almandine garnet is often cut en cabochon with convex faces, and these specimens are sometimes referred to as carbuncle.
+Almandine garnet is often cut en cabochon with convex faces, and these specimens are sometimes referred to as carbuncles.
 Carbuncle is an old term used to describe any type of red gemstone cabochon.
-Red gemstones cabochons have historically been used as friendship gems.
+Red gemstone cabochons have historically been used as friendship gems.
 Garnet is also January's birthstone.

-Almandine garnet in appearance can be difficult to distinguish between other garnet types, as well as other red stones.
+Almandine garnet can be difficult to distinguish between other garnet types by appearance alone, as well as other red stones.
 Almandine garnet will typically have darker tones compared to other red gems, but top quality specimens do have red colors similar to that of ruby.
 A strong neodymium magnet will be able help distinguish garnet from other gemstones.
 Measuring a stone's magnetic susceptibility in collaboration with its refractive index can be used to distinguish specific garnet species and varieties, and it can also determine the percentage of composition in hybrid variety garnets.

 Almandine Garnet Origin and Gemstone Sources Back to Top

-Almandine Garnet stones can be found in many origins and sources including Brazil, India, Madagascar, Sri Lanka and the United States.
+Almandine garnet gemstones can be found in many origins and sources including Brazil, India, Madagascar, Sri Lanka and the United States.
 Smaller deposits exist in Austria and the Czech Republic.
 Almandine garnet star gemstones are found in India and the United States.
 Idaho is known to be a very large source for star garnet gems.
-Amandine found in Sri Lanka is sometimes referred to as Ceylon-Ruby.
+Amandine found in Sri Lanka is sometimes referred to as Ceylon ruby.